VibrasticLab/ehealth-iot/reports/rpi_setup.md

 Chrooting is process to mount other filesystem and change root shell into it.

-First install Qemu ARM Static from [AUR Package](https://aur.archlinux.org/packages/qemu-user-static-bin/)
+First install Qemu ARM Static from this [AUR Package](https://aur.archlinux.org/packages/qemu-user-static-bin/)

 Copy the binary into mounted MMC